 If you want to understand a country’s history, it’s a good idea to research the traditional music.
 For example, Irish traditional music is a genre of folk that has a strong connection to Irish Gaelic and Ireland’s history.

-Irish traditional music is more complex than people might thing.
+Irish traditional music is more complex than people might think.
 For example, a book from the 1900s (A History of Irish Music) tells us that there were at least 10 instruments used to create Irish music such as the cruit (small harp), clairseach (bigger harp), the timpan, the feadan, the buinne, the guthbuinne, the bennbuabhai and corn, the cuislenna, the stoc and sturgan, and the chamha.

 This comes to show that Irish traditional music isn’t a simple genre of folk but it’s a vital part of Ireland’s culture and history.
 There are many songs that started by being used for special events in one’s life but ended up meaning more, being transformed into rebel songs.